What Are Fake Clickjacking Bug Bounty Reports?

 Here at Intruder, we’re ready to help you avoid costly data breaches through continuous automated scanning, direct access to expert security professionals and assistance in determining the genuine bug bounty submissions from the fakes.

 Our ability to prove deeper, find more vulnerabilities - or in this case validate potential weaknesses - can have a direct and significant impact on your business.
-Sign up today.
+Sign up for a 14 day free trial today.

 - Raw CVE Coverage